-In classrooms across the country, schools that implement Miss Kendra Programs have fewer classroom disruptions, more time dedicated to learning, and improved school climate.
+In schools across the country, classrooms that implement Miss Kendra Programs have fewer disruptions, more time dedicated to learning, and improved climate.

 Miss Kendra Programs equip teachers, counselors and other school personnel to build healthy, resilient schools for every child through open classroom conversations that weave together trauma-informed care, SEL and resiliency.

-The program is easy to teach, takes minimal prep time, is a full-year curriculum and students look forward to “Miss Kendra Time!”
+The program is easy to teach, takes minimal prep time, includes a full-year curriculum and students look forward to “Miss Kendra Time!”